muhouse/influxdb-zabbix/README.md

 - Configurable at table-level:
   - interval: polling interval, minimum of 15 sec
-  - hours per batch : number of hours/batch to extract from zabbix backend
+  - records per batch : number of records/batch to extract from zabbix backend (actual number of records reported may differ, because zabbix rows are repeated for different host groups)
   - output rows per batch :  allow the destination load to be splitted in multiple batches

 ## License

 MIT-LICENSE.
 See LICENSE file provided in the repository for details